- Compare

 Governance

-Arbitrum and Cardano governance are both coming soon
+Arbitrum and Cardano governance are both on-chain

 Arbitrum vs Cardano Real-Time TPS Chart